Want to see the world, shape a few young minds and practice your journalism skills this summer? You’ve come to the right place.

 Team leaders should have solid journalism and multimedia skills, including experience in reporting and writing stories, a knowledge of social media and the ability to tell stories using photos, podcasts and videos in addition to text.
 Familiarity with the Adobe Creative Suite, WordPress, iMovie, Adobe Premiere, Audacity, and the iPad are a plus, as well as Twitter, Facebook, Instagram and other social media platforms and products.

 We also value demonstrated leadership experience in a prior high school newsroom or summer camp.

 As a team leader, you’ll guide a news team of 10 students, who will work with you to report, write and create stories both on campus and on field trips to San Francisco and Silicon Valley.
 Team leaders help students with everything from crafting an editorial vision to setting up interviews with a Pulitzer Prize-winning speaker to working on team leadership and dynamics.
 Team leaders help students plan and design their reporting trips both on campus and in the field.
 They also make sure we cover the basics — that students make it to meals and classes on time, obey camp rules, come to us with their concerns and stay safe both on and off campus.

 Who you are

-You’re passionate about digital journalism, you’re good at working in groups, you delight in fast-paced work (and don’t get rattled when the unexpected happens), and you can guide students creatively and ethically without taking away their ability to make decisions on their own.
-Experience in a newsroom is a plus, since it means that you’re already familiar with the culture of journalism that we try to instill — one that emphasizes the power of collaborative work over the personal glow of individual achievement.
-If you’re a people person who can balance journalistic intensity with a smile, this job is for you.
+You’re passionate about journalism, you’re good at working in groups, you delight in fast-paced work (and don’t get rattled at the unexpected), and you can guide students creatively and ethically without taking away their ability to make decisions on their own.
+Experience in a newsroom is a plus, since it means that you’re already familiar with the culture of journalism that we instill — one that emphasizes the power of collaborative work over the personal glow of individual achievement.

 How to apply